rerobots/docs/tutorial_sshtunnel_fixedcrazyflie.md

 Open the `rqt` GUI, select the drop-down menu "Plugins", then "Visualization", and "Image View".
-The Image View plugin can display images from the `/cv_camera/image_raw` ROS topic, which corresponds to the webcam in the workspace of this tutorial.
+The Image View plugin can display images from the `/cv_camera/image_raw` ROS topic, which contains data from the webcam in the workspace of this tutorial.

 ![example video sequence showing the rotor blades spin](/fig/tutorial_sshtunnel_fixedcrazyflie_demovideo.gif)